a-b-street/docs/book/src/software/ungap_the_map/motivation.md

 public, and cities are only just starting to use it for public communication.

-[PTV Vissim](https://www.ptvgroup.com/en/solutions/products/ptv-vissim/) is an industry-standard traffic simulator, with highly accurate modeling results.
+[PTV Vissim](https://www.ptvgroup.com/en/solutions/products/ptv-vissim/) is an industry-standard traffic simulator.
+Many of its customers use it to calibrate traffic models and plan changes.
 But it's extremely expensive and very difficult to use, especially when initially setting up in a new city.

 [MATSim](https://www.matsim.org) and [SUMO](https://www.eclipse.org/sumo) are
 open source traffic simulators that can run anywhere in the world.
 However,